 How about huge Franchise portals and a bunch of smaller companies in the sector – how safe are they?
 The Special Sauce for today and how to start to protect yourself, your files, your belongings, your customers credit card information, social security numbers, drivers license numbers, bank numbers, investment account numbers and so much more with an easy step that is free to everyone.
-So what is this miracle step to protect you and your customers’ private information you ask?
+So what is this miracle step – one that could in effect be the most profitable idea – to protect you and your customers’ private information you ask?

 The answer is to simply change your password.
 Now, I know you love your password like your love your first car or ice cream, but that love of the old password from 1997 might come back to haunt you.
 It is true that almost all computer experts and online security professionals recommend changing your Internet passwords and account log on information at least once every ten to twelve weeks.
 Personally I do it once a month.
 If you have high turnover at your company for example, you may want to change all password and user log ons each time someone leaves just as a precaution just to be that extra step safe.
 It may be fine for you to wait longer; it simply depends on computer habits and how and where you surf the web.
 It also depends on how valuable your information is to be honest.
 If your system stores a lot of credit card information or social security information then it is suggested that you have at least minimal security efforts in place to thwart the efforts of a hacker trying to access the system or even that former employee I mentioned earlier.